Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Related Work

 \section{Related Work}

 One of the more common approaches to uncertainty quantification for regression tasks is via Bayesian approaches, such as those represented by Bayesian neural networks (BNNs), which model the NN parameters as distributions.
-As such, uncertainty is quantified by learning a posterior weight distribution~\cite{neal2012bayesian,bnn}.
+As such, they have the advantage that they allow for a natural quantification of uncertainty.
+In particular, uncertainty is quantified by learning a posterior weight distribution~\cite{neal2012bayesian,bnn}.
 The inference process involves marginalization over the weights, which in general is intractable, and sampling processes such as Markov chain Monte Carlo (MCMC) can be computationally prohibitive.
 Thus, approximate solutions have been formulated using variational inference (VI)~\cite{VI}.
 However, Wu et al.~\cite{Wu19} argued that VI approaches are fragile since they require careful initialization and tuning.
 To overcome these issues, they proposed approximating moments in NNs to eliminate gradient variance.
 They also presented an empirical Bayes procedure for selecting prior variances automatically.
 Moreover, Izmailov et al.~\cite{pmlr-v115-izmailov20a} discussed scaling BNNs to deep neural networks by constructing low-dimensional subspaces of the parameter space.
-By doing so, they were able to apply elliptical slice sampling and variational inference, which struggle in the full parameter space.
+By doing so, they were able to apply elliptical slice sampling and VI, which struggle in the full parameter space.
+In addition, Lut et al.~\cite{BSSCN} presented a Bayesian-learning-based sparse stochastic configuration network that replaces the Gaussian distribution with a Laplace one as the prior distribution for output weights.

+Despite the aforementioned improvements in Bayesian approaches, they still suffer from various limitations.
+Namely, the high dimensionality of the parameter space of deep NNs, including complex models such as CNNs, makes the cost of characterizing uncertainty over the parameters prohibitive~\cite{quality}.
+Attempts to scale BNNs to deep NNs are considerably more expensive computationally than VI-based methods and have been scaled up to low-complexity problems only, such as MNIST~\cite{radialbnn}.
+Conversely, non-Bayesian methods do not require the use of initial prior distributions and biases to train the models~\cite{LUBE}.
+Recent works have demonstrated that non-Bayesian approaches provide better or competitive uncertainty estimates than their Bayesian counterparts~\cite{MVEEns,LUBE,ICML-2018-PearceBZN}.
+In addition, they are scalable to complex problems and can handle millions of parameters.